MassimilianoBiancucci/OOP-project/README.md

     The access to the twitter API is free but is limited, to be used, the API requires a token, associated to a user that has limited API queries.
 For this reason this API (this project) need the token passed as a field of the json request body.
     For the creation of a Twitter API token you only need to go to the [Twittter developer portal](https://developer.twitter.com/en/portal/dashboard), access with your twitter account credentials and start an Essential plan that enable you to query 500'000 tweets per month.
 After the start of the plan you need to create a project and than on the project settings you can generate your tokens, for the purpose of make this api work you only need the Bearer token.

     For the direct use of the Twitter API the Bearer token is requested in the Authorization field in the request Header, it should be passed after the keyword `Bearer`.
-Below a snipet of code that use `okHttp` a java library, to send a request to the twitter API:
+Below a snipet of code that use `OkHttp`, an efficient HTTP and HTTP/2 client for Android and Java applications, to send a request to the twitter API:

     ```java
     OkHttpClient client = new OkHttpClient();